thuongb14/quote-therapy/README.md

 * PostgreSQL

 ## Project Planning
 Quote Therapy follows CRUD functions: Create, Read, Update and Delete.
-With Jinja template, all pages follow a base template to represent fixed header and footer
+With Jinja template, all pages follow a base template to represent fixed header and footer.
 ### Home Page
 Elements in home page:
 * Logo